rrauschenbach/FeedExpander/README.md

   * golem.de feed at rss.golem.de/rss.php?feed=ATOM1.0 can be expanded by including the screen element, than the third div and the article element below `id=screen/tag=div 3/tag=article`.
     `http://localhost:9998/expand?feedUrl=http%3A%2F%2Frss.golem.de%2Frss.php%3Ffeed%3DATOM1.0&include=id%3Dscreen%2Ftag%3Ddiv+3%2Ftag%3Darticle`
   It is also possible to select the `article` element directly with simply `tag=*article` which selects all articles where the first one is automatically used.
-If there`re more than one, the right one can be selected with a separated number.
+If there're more than one, the right one can be selected with a separated number.
 For example with `tag=*article 1`.
     `http://localhost:9998/expand?feedUrl=http%3A%2F%2Frss.golem.de%2Frss.php%3Ffeed%3DATOM1.0&include=tag%3D%2Aarticle`